 🎁Storage

-- Store banana carrot muffins at room temperature in an airtight container for a few days or in the refrigerator for up to one week.
+- Storage.
+Store banana carrot muffins in an airtight container for up to 2 days or in the fridge for up to one week.

-- Freeze muffins for up to 3 months.
-Thaw in the refrigerator.
+- Freezer: Freeze banana carrot muffins for up to 3 months.
+Thaw at room temperature.
+Warm briefly in the microwave.

 ❓FAQs

-For the best flavor and texture, aim for very finely grated carrots.
-Shredded carrots won't dispurse into the batter quite as well -- and you'll end up with big chunks of carrots.
+For the best flavor and texture, use very finely grated carrots.
+Shredded carrots won't disperse into the batter quite as well, and you'll end up with big chunks of carrots.

 The best way is with a digital thermometer.
 The internal temperature should reach 200 degrees.
 You can also do the toothpick test -- when inserted into the center, the toothpick should come out clean.